-Designed in 1954 by General Robert McClure, the Commanding Officer of the Fort Ord U.S. Army training facility at that time.
-Gen. McClure, a left-handed golfer with a severe slice, designed the course to fit his game, which is highlighted by a series of sharp doglegs called ‘Combat Corner’ from holes 11 to 15.
+The first course to open at Bayonet and Black Horse, it was designed in 1954 by General Robert McClure, the Commanding Officer of the Fort Ord U.S. Army training facility at that time.
+Gen. McClure was a left-handed golfer with a severe slice, so he designed the course to fit his game, which is highlighted by a series of sharp doglegs nicknamed “Combat Corner” from holes 11 to 15.

 Did You Know?

 The Bayonet course was named after the 7th Infantry Division of the US Army, nicknamed the “Bayonet Division.”

 Accommodation near Bayonet Course

 Situated just two miles outside of downtown Monterey, and with the Del Monte course onsite, the Hyatt Regency Monterey Hotel and Spa offers a luxury retreat among 22-acres of Monterey Pines.

 Located in downtown Monterey just steps from the famous Fisherman’s Wharf, Portola Hotel & Spa is perfect for those wanting to explore the city and play California’s best golf.